Sessions replacement: Who are the Alabama Senate primary candidates?

 Joseph Breault, Republican

-And as the newspaper discovered, Breault doesn’t like to speak to the press, either.
+And as the newspaper discovered, Breault doesn’t like to speak to reporters, either.

-Breault, a chaplain based at the Maxwell Air Force Base in Montgomery, was also the Republican nominee for a Utah House race last year, according to his LinkedIn page.
+Breault, a chaplain based at the Maxwell Air Force Base in Montgomery, was also the Republican nominee in a Utah House race last year, his LinkedIn page says.

 Randy Brinson, Republican